 The Atlanta Braves have trained at the following sites since the team’s entry in the National League as the Boston Beaneaters: Norfolk, Va.
 (1901); Thomasville, Ga.
 (1902-1904, 1907); Charleston, S.C.
 (1905); Jacksonville (1906); Augusta, Ga.
 (1908-1912); Athens, Ga.
 (1913); Macon, Ga.
 (1914-1915); Miami (1916-1918), Columbus, Ga.
 (1919-1920); Galveston, Texas (1921); St. Petersburg (1922-1937); Bradenton (1938-1940, 1948-1962); San Antonio (1941); Sanford, Fla.
 (1942); Wallingford, Ct.
 (1943-1944); Washington, D.C.
 (1945); Fort Lauderdale (1946-1947); West Palm Beach (1963-1997); Orlando (1998-present).

-The Atlanta Braves move their spring-training games to what was then known as Disney's Wide World of Sports in March 1997, shortly after the stadium opened.
+The Atlanta Braves move their spring-training games to what was then known as Disney’s Wide World of Sports in March 1997, shortly after the ballpark opened.

 The Orlando Rays (Class AA; Southern League) played at Champion Stadium between 2000 and 2003.